RESEARCH STARTER

 Thus, rather than try to determine the individual motions of the particles comprising a gas or other substance, statistical mechanics invokes mathematical statistics in order to obtain the “probability distribution” of particle motions.
 This is represented by a function known as the “distribution function,” which gives the probable number of particles that have positions and velocities within certain arbitrary, extremely small ranges.
 The actual number of particles in these ranges will fluctuate about the most probable value, as the positions and velocities of individual particles change because of collisions.
 These random fluctuations can be observed in the phenomenon known as “Brownian motion,” where very small macroscopic bodies, such as grains of pollen suspended in a liquid, can be seen to undergo small irregular movements resulting from the impact of individual molecules of the liquid.

 It is observed that macroscopic systems, if left to themselves, pass irreversibly from a state of nonequilibrium to one of equilibrium.
 Heat will flow from a hot body to a cold one, for example, until the temperatures of the two become equal.
-This irreversible behavior is understood in terms of the concept of "entropy," which can be regarded as a measure of the quantity of energy unavailable for work.
-According to the second law of thermodynamics, the entropy of an isolated system always increases until it reaches its maximum value at equilibrium, when the distribution function takes on the Maxwell-Boltzmann form.
-It can be shown that this is the most probable distribution in the following sense: A system in a given macroscopic state can be in any one of a huge number of microscopic states and the "coarse-grained" description offered by the macroscopic variables cannot distinguish between these states.
+This irreversible behavior is understood in terms of the concept of “entropy,” which can be regarded as a measure of the thermal energy per unit temperature that is unavailable for work.
+According to the second law of thermodynamics, the entropy of an isolated system does not decrease and reaches its maximum value at equilibrium, when the distribution function takes on the Maxwell-Boltzmann form.
+It can be shown that this is the most probable distribution in the following sense: A system in a given macroscopic state can be in any one of a huge number of microscopic states and the “coarse-grained” description offered by the macroscopic variables cannot distinguish between these states.
 It cannot distinguish between the different microscopic states obtained by simply interchanging the energies of two particles, for example.
 The number of microscopic states corresponding to the state of equilibrium is overwhelmingly large compared with all other possible microscopic states, and hence this particular macroscopic state is more probable than any other.
 The probability of appreciable fluctuations away from this state is correspondingly extremely small.

 As a simple illustration of this result, consider a glass jar in which a layer of pepper sits on a layer of salt of equal depth.
 This initial configuration corresponds to a highly improbable distribution.
 If the jar is shaken vigorously, a gray mixture will result.
 If the shaking is continued, it is extremely unlikely that the original configuration will ever return.
 There are so many more arrangements of the salt and pepper particles that result in a gray mixture than there are that give the original configuration, that the gray state is overwhelmingly more probable.
 Thus, shaking the jar represents an irreversible process, in which the system evolves from less probable states to those that are vastly more probable.